feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[1]]$prompt
-#> [1] "Research the current economic situation in Algeria using up-to-date and reliable sources, noting key indicators such as GDP growth, sectors driving the economy, and challenges faced."
+#> [1] "Research the current economic situation in Algeria, including key indicators such as GDP growth, inflation, unemployment, and major industries."
 #>
 #> [[1]]$response
-#> As of 2024, Algeria's economy faces moderate GDP growth around 2-3%, driven
+#> As of early 2024, Algeria's GDP growth is projected around 3-4%, supported by
+#> oil and gas exports; inflation is moderate at about 5-7%.
+Unemployment remains
+#> high, especially youth unemployment near 25%.
+Major industries include
-#> mainly by hydrocarbons (oil and gas), which constitute over 90% of export
+#> hydrocarbons (oil and gas), agriculture, and manufacturing.
-#> revenues; diversification efforts into agriculture and services continue.
-Key
-#> challenges include fluctuating oil prices, high unemployment, inflation, and a
-#> need for structural reforms to reduce reliance on hydrocarbons and address
-#> fiscal deficits.
 #>
 #> [[1]]$edited_by_hitl
 #> [1] FALSE